cert-manager/website/content/docs/trust/trust-manager/README.md

 TLS can be complicated and there are many ways to misuse TLS certificates.

-Here are some potential gotchas here to be aware of before running trust-manager in production.
+Here are some potential gotchas to be aware of before running trust-manager in production.

 If you're planning on running trust-manager in production and you're using more than just the default CA package, we **strongly** advise you to read and understand this section.
 It could save you from causing an outage later.